RDycore/RDycore/docs/user/example-cases/harvey-flooding/critical-outflow-bc/index.md

 2. `-heterogeneous_rain_dir <path/to/the/mrms/dataset>`

 The MRMS dataset and mesh are available on Perlmutter and Frontier under the RDycore's project directoy.
-Apart from the MRMS dataset, following four spatially-distributed rainfall datasets are also available:
+Apart from the MRMS dataset, following the four spatially-distributed rainfall datasets are also available:

 1. Daymet,